 - Step 2 of the Minneapolis Plan calls on the Treasury Secretary, within five years, to certify that individual banks are no longer systemically important.
 Absent that certification, banks will face substantially increasing capital requirements, leading many banks to choose to restructure themselves.
 Current regulations do not force a firm deadline on regulators to decisively address systemic risk.

-- The Minneapolis Plan addresses the potential for systemic risk to shift from banks to shadow banks by recommending a new type of tax of 120 basis points on borrowings for shadow banks with total assets above $50 billion (220 basis points for those that remain systemically important following the Treasury Secretary’s certification process).
-Like the FSB, we count firms like hedge funds, other investment funds, and finance companies as shadow banks.
-The tax applies only to their leverage, so only firms that borrow to fund their investments would face a tax.
+- The Minneapolis Plan addresses the potential for systemic risk to shift from banks to shadow banks by recommending a new type of tax of at least 120 basis points on borrowings for shadow banks with total assets above $50 billion (220 basis points for those that remain systemically important following the Treasury Secretary certification process).
+Like the Financial Stability Board, we count firms like hedge funds, other investment funds and finance companies as shadow banks.
+The tax only applies to their leverage, so only firms that borrow to fund their investments would face a tax.
 No such tax currently exists.

 - Finally, the Minneapolis Plan rationalizes the regulations of community banks.

 - What elements of current regulations does the Minneapolis Plan propose to keep?